CSC510/BadSmells/README.md

 ###Milestone Smell Detector

-According to milestone features memtioned above, we collected milestone's duration time and issue number in each projects, and then used the method of analyzing the mean and standard deviation of duration time and issue numbers in each milestone.
+According to milestone features memtioned above, we have collected milestone's duration time and issue number in each projects, and then analyzed the mean and standard deviation of duration time and issue numbers in each milestone.
+If duration time is short and issues number is large, we consider it as a bad smell.
+If duration time is long and issue number is small, we consider it as a bad smell too.
-Bad Smell Detector of Duration Time:
+Duration Time Bad Smell Detector:

-        duration time < mean - standard deviation or duration > duration time > mean + standard deviation Bad Semll Detector of issue numbers:
+        duration time > mean + standard deviation and issues number < mean - standard deviation or
-        issue numbers < mean - standard deviation or duration > issue numbers > mean + standard deviation
+        duration time < mean - standard deviation and issues number > mean + standard deviation

-Then we calcuate the late milestone percentage for each repo.

-####Result
-Duration Time Bad Smell:

-Issue Number Bad Smell:
+Results

+Project1:

+	Issue number in each milestone:  [1, 13, 6, 13, 6]
+	Duration time in each milestone: [65.42, 1069.72, 1310.95, 304.98, 1310.28]
+	Milestone duration time and issues number are normal Milestone duration time and issues number are normal Milestone duration time and issues number are normal Milestone duration time and issues number are normal Milestone duration time and issues number are normal

+Project2:

+	Issue number in each milestone:  [14, 19, 8, 7, 8]
+	Duration time in each milestone: [186.93, 596.81, 652.64, 620.10, 264.00]
+	Milestone duration time and issues number are normal Milestone duration time and issues number are normal Milestone duration time and issues number are normal Milestone duration time and issues number are normal Milestone duration time and issues number are normal

+Project3:

+	Issue number in each milestone:  [23, 4, 14, 23, 0]
+	Duration time in each milestone: [876.85, 987.67, 987.43]
+	**Badsmell: Milestone has too many issues in short time!**
+	Milestone duration time and issues number are normal Milestone duration time and issues number are normal

 ###Pull Request Smell Detector